chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 But at the end of the day, when all the cards are revealed, Simba says: "Murderer!"
 As cool as Simba looks with pure fury when he slowly makes his way to Scar through fire, the line suggests that Simba is washing his hands clean of his father's blood, because to him, Scar had been pulling all the strings, while Simba was just a young, innocent puppet.

-And I'd have to agree.
-Without even needing to defend the points above, the script lends itself to this conclusion.
-When Simba finally accuses Scar, Scar doesn't even defend himself, not even one bit—he quickly concedes his own argument and surrenders.
+And I'd have to sigh.
+Without even needing to defend the points above, the script lends itself to this conclusion; when Simba finally accuses Scar, Scar doesn't even defend himself, not even one bit—he quickly concedes his own argument and surrenders.

 ```screenplay
 SIMBA